Do you ever feel overwhelmed at work or at home?

 If recovery, rest and allowing ourselves to be unplugged is so incredibly good for us, why don’t we do it more often?

-I would argue that it’s because we haven’t disciplined ourselves enough — or perhaps, learned how to discipline ourselves away from the compulsion to keep on going.
-Building in the time for daily rituals and practices is what’s needed.
-It’s what stops us.
-The act of stopping teaches us that rest and renewal is paradoxically necessary to getting anything of value done.
+I would argue that it’s because we haven’t disciplined ourselves enough—or perhaps, learned how to discipline ourselves away from the compulsion to keep on going.
+We need to build in the time for It’s what stops us.
+Paradoxically, the act of stopping teaches us that rest and renewal is necessary to getting anything of value done.

-Steve Jobs once said something wise that lends itself to this topic.
-It was in the midst of a live event when a heckler in the audience asked him about why a particular Apple project was killed, and his response was this: “Focusing is about saying no.”
+Steve Jobs once said something so wise about this topic.
+In the midst of a live event, when a heckler in the audience asked him about why a particular Apple project was killed, he said: “Focusing is about saying no.”

-- Noticing your distraction and fatigue and stopping before it gets to the point of overwhelm becomes your discipline
+- Notice your distraction and fatigue and stop before it gets to the point of being overwhelming.
+Be disciplined.

-- Begin to create “intentional” periods of uninterrupted time for work
+- Create “intentional” periods of uninterrupted time for work.

-- The spaces for renewal become just as important as the spaces for work
+- Understand time for renewal is just as important as time for work and stick to it.

-You need to also say “yes” to other things: organizing your schedule to be at your son’s (or daughter’s) baseball practice at 5:30 pm; or simply sitting in the sun absorbing Vitamin D in silence (with your phone on airplane mode.)
+You need to also say “yes” to other things: organizing your schedule to be at your child’s baseball practice, simply sitting in the sun absorbing Vitamin D in silence (with your phone on silent).

 Rather than working even harder, start to shift how you work and how you recover.
-Build restorative renewal practices into your days (and nights, even weekends) and create habits of resilience in your body and mind.
+Build restorative renewal practices into your days, nights and even weekends, and create habits of resilience in your body and mind.

 This ancient art of simply letting yourself switch off naturally enhances your ability to be your most creative and productive self.